Consulting on bylaws (school rules)

 - holding a regular or special staff meeting or hui.

-Further guidance for boards about consulting with others is available from the New Zealand School Trustees Association(external link).
+Further guidance for boards is available from the New Zealand School Trustees Association(external link).

 Your board needs to decide what information is required to be included in the consultation to enable staff, students and your community to provide informed feedback.
 This may include: